skjolber/maven-cache-github-action/README.md

 While unused dependencies are contiously removed from the (incremental) cache, it is sometimes necessary to clean the cache completely.

 Add `[cache clear]` to a commit-message build with a new, empty cache entry.

+## Privacy
+This action only saves/loads dependency data to/from the Github Action cache infrastructure.

+On initial setup, it additionally transfers a [cache cleaning utility](https://github.com/skjolber/maven-pom-recorder) from Maven Central using an HTTP call.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)